-Our regular meetings are normally held on the first Thursday of every other month, September through June.
-In addition we participate in meetings of the Joint Board of Education Committee every other month along with the Boards of Education of Chester, Deep River and Essex.
-Regular Meeting Agendas and Special Meeting Agendas are posted in each of the Town Halls and on the school website (www.reg4.k12.ct.us).
+Our regular meetings are normally held on the second Thursday of every other month, unless there is a conflict with school vacation or a holiday.
+In addition we participate in meetings of the Joint Board of Education Committee every other month along with the Boards of Education of Chester, Deep River and Region 4.
+Our agenda is posted a week ahead of time on the bulletin board next to the cafeteria entrance and on the school website at

+(www.reg4.k12.ct.us).